ericclack/racket-candy-crush/doc/part1.rst

    (define (candy->bitmap number)
 	  (bitmap/file (string-append "images/" (number->string number) ".png")))

-Again, run your code, then in the REPL try these lines out again:
+Again, run your code, then in the REPL try these lines out again -- now it works:

 .. code:: racket